effekseer/docs_tool/source/en/ToolReference/fileviewer.md

 ## Overview

-The file viewer is a function to display a list of files in the directory where the project file (.efkproj) exists.
+The file viewer displays a list of files in the directory where contains Effekseer related files.

 ![](../../img/Reference/fileviewer_en.png)